PapaTutuWawa/moxxy/README.md

 # moxxy

 An experimental XMPP client that tries to be as easy, modern and beautiful as possible.
-This project is the successor of moxxyv1, which was writtin in *React Native* and abandoned due to various technical issues.
+This project is the successor of moxxyv1, which was written in *React Native* and abandoned due to various technical issues.

 ## Screenshots